symfony-cmf/symfony-cmf/src/Symfony/Bundle/DoctrinePHPCRBundle/README.md

 # Doctrine PHPCR Bundle

 This bundle integrates Doctrine PHPCR ODM and PHPCR backends like Jackalope or Midgard2 CR into Symfony2.

+It is part of the (symfony-cmf)[https://github.com/symfony-cmf/symfony-cmf] repository and additionally exposed standalone repository in case you do not want the rest of the symfony-cmf bundles.

+**Never commit to the standalone repository.** All commits and pull requests go to the main repository https://github.com/symfony-cmf/symfony-cmf
+Maintainers: See docs/StandaloneBundles.md for how to update the standalone repository.

-## Installation
+# Installation

+### With symfony-cmf

+Please see the main README at https://github.com/symfony-cmf/symfony-cmf

+### Standalone

 * Grab this repository and [Doctrine PHPCR ODM](http://github.com/doctrine/phpcr-odm) into your Symfony project
 * Add `Symfony\Bundle\DoctrinePHPCRBundle\DoctrinePHPCRBundle` to your Kernel's registerBundles() method
 * Add autoloader for Doctrine\PHPCR, Doctrine\ODM\PHPCR and Doctrine\Bundle namespaces

 ## Configuration